Wall Street plunges as US recession fears hurt risk appetite

-Wall Street’s main indexes slumped on Monday as risk appetite among investors dropped on fears of a U.S. recession following weak economic data last week, sending tremors across global markets.
+NEW YORK: Wall Street’s main indexes slumped on Monday as risk appetite among investors dropped on fears of a US recession following weak economic data last week, sending tremors across global markets.

 Traders attributed some weakness in stocks also to unwinding of sharp positions of carry trades, where investors borrow money from economies with low interest rates such as Japan or Switzerland to fund their bets in high-yielding assets elsewhere.